 Monitoring and review

 The compliance manager will monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
 Any improvements identified will be made as soon as possible.
-Internal control systems and procedures will be subject to regular audits, to provide assurance that they are effective in countering bribery, corruption and anti-competitive behaviour..
+Internal control systems and procedures will be subject to regular audits, to provide assurance that they are effective in countering bribery, corruption and anti-competitive behaviour.

 All workers are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing.